JoeBlackSecurity/Session_Keeper/README.md

 Session Keeper is a quick and easy way to maintain a session in Burp while you perform other actions, step away for a coffee/dinner/shower, or finally go to sleep.

 Usage is straight forward.
-Find a low-impact request.
+Find a low-impact request that has a session you want to keep alive.
 Something like requesting server time, a simple API request, or a ping/pong request if available.

 Right click the request and under Extensions -> Session Keeper -> Send to Session Keeper.